The best glasses for a square face shape

 - Cat-eye glasses.
 Cat-eye glasses can’t be pulled off by just anyone.
 With the wide top rim extending to your face's widest point at the cheekbones, and the rounded details, cat-eye frames are great for square face shapes.

 - Oval and round glasses.
-Both ovals and rounds have a softening effect on faces with strong lines and angles instead of curves.
+Both oval and round frames have a softening effect on faces with strong lines and angles instead of curves.
 Make sure the frames extend to the width of your cheekbones, or you’ll look cross-eyed or pinched.
 Don’t go too small if you choose round lenses.

 - Browline.
 These are great for square-shaped faces.
-The top-heavy rim helps accentuate and compliment your wide cheekbones, but the thin rims or rimless lower half of the frames will soften the rest of your face and keep people looking upward toward your eyes, rather than drawing the gaze downward.
+The top-heavy rim on a browline frame helps accentuate and compliment your wide cheekbones, but the thin rims or rimless lower half of the frames will soften the rest of your face and keep people looking upward toward your eyes, rather than drawing the gaze downward.

 - Rectangle.
 It’s not always wise to go with rectangle frames for a square face.
 Because of their strong angles, rectangle frames can clash with your strong features.
 However, if you opt for rimless or thin frames and choose a rectangle shape that is as wide as your cheekbones and doesn’t drop too far down the face, like square frames), then you can find rectangle frames that complement your face rather than burden your look.